hafizaina/100-days-of-code/log.md

 **Today's Progress**: Worked on functionality to implement image picker for meal entry in the app.

-**Thoughts**: I learned that in iOs there is a difference between views and controls.
+**Thoughts**: I learned that in iOs there is a difference between views (of type UIView) and controls (of type UIControl which subclasses UIView).
 Views are simply dispayed items such as text and images.
 Controls, while being a subclass of view, are interactive entities within a content view.
 While implementing an image picker, I had a default image that the user has to tap in order to enable the image picker.
 However, an image is simply a view and not a control.
 With the use of a GestureRecognizer object, I was able to decorate the view object (UIImageView) with a gesture recognizer which recognizes a tap gesure, and there, I was able to transform the UIImageView view object into a control object.

 **Link(s) to work**: [Calculator App](http://www.example.com)